 - Introduction.
 In this section, you provide a roadmap of your research, scope, and purpose.

 - Literature Review.
-Literature review in a case study is similar to regular academic writing.
-However, it focuses on providing the background information and historical context of the case.
+A literature review in a case study is similar to regular academic writing.
+However, it focuses on providing the case's background information and historical context.

 - Method.
-In this section, you explain why your case fits perfectly for the research problem analysis.
+You explain why your case fits perfectly for the research problem analysis in this section.

 - Discussion.
 This section focuses on the key findings of the research.